KxSystems/docs/docs/basics/math.md

 q)3.3 4.4 5.5*1b
 3.3 4.4 5.5
 ```

-Individual function articles tabulate domain and range datatypes.
+Individual function articles tabulate non-obvious domain and range datatypes.

 ## Dictionaries and tables

 The domains and ranges also extend to:

 -   **dictionaries** where the [`value`](../ref/value.md) of the dictionary is in the domain
     <pre><code class="language-q">